glibg10b/ltt-linux-challenge-issues/README.md

   - **Possible fix:** Replace it with the "Minimize all Windows" applet.
 - [ ] [The application names don't represent the jobs of those applications (e.g. "Kate").](https://youtu.be/fJB9fdXWiiw?t=702)
   - **Possible fix:** Put the applications' descriptions in parentheses next to their names (e.g. "Kate (text editor)").
+  - Application descriptions were added next to their names in the Kickoff redesign.
+When searching for terms like "text editor," the text editor does show up.
 - [ ] [Luke's system locks up when his TV turns on.](https://youtu.be/sS25mCLyQyk?t=416)

 ## Some other suggestions for developers based on this challenge